briggsprashar/sports_metric_analysis/Project.md

 - how do male and female athletes perform in the selected 5 metrics to answer the larger **research question**?
 - are the selected 5 metrics sufficient to determine RFD and ME&GC based **sports performance observations and interventions**?

-As these 7 questions can be adequately answered from data-project, there was sufficient data to answer the research question, find gaps and make other observations/insights.
+As these 7 questions can be adequately answered in this  data-project, it can be concluded that there was sufficient data to answer the research question, find gaps and make other observations/insights.
+Also see [Was the research question answered?](#was-the-research-question-answered) below

 ---